Microsoft-SAPonAzure-OpenHack/Learning-the-OpenHack-Way/06-Start-Stop-Automation/README.md

 # Architecture

-The solution is using Azure automation account PaaS solution to execute the SAP shutdown/startup jobs.
+The solution is using Azure automation account PaaS solution to execute the SAP shutdown/startup jobs (as shown in the below diagram).
 Runbooks are written in PowerShell.
 There is also a PowerShell module SAPAzurePowerShellModules that is used by all runbooks.
 These runbooks and module are stored in PowerShell Gallery, and are easy to import.

 ![](Pictures/media/image5.png)

-Information about SAP landscape and instances are store in VM Tags.
+Information about SAP landscape and instances are to be stored in VM Tags.

 Secure assets in Azure Automation include credentials, certificates, connections, and encrypted variables.
 These assets are encrypted and stored in Azure Automation using a unique key that is generated for each Automation account.
 [Azure Automation stores the key in the system-managed Key Vault](https://docs.microsoft.com/en-us/azure/automation/shared-resources/credentials?tabs=azure-powershell).
 Before storing a secure asset, Automation loads the key from Key Vault and then uses it to encrypt the asset.